PranayWara/Challenges/README.md

 8. "Using IS NOT NULL, ORDER BY, and LIMIT, which country has the lowest population?
 Discard non-zero populations"

-SELECT * FROM country WHERE Population = (
-SELECT Population FROM country ORDER BY Population IS NOT NULL ASC LIMIT 1 );
+SELECT Name,Population FROM country WHERE Population IS NOT NULL AND Population > 0 ORDER BY Population ASC LIMIT 1;

-Output = Aruba, 103000
+Output = Pitcairn, 50

 9. "Using aggregate functions, return the number of countries the database contains."